space-concordia-spacecraft/docs/fprime/guide-setting-up-fprime.md

 * `apt update` (it should ask you for your sudo password)
 * `apt install git`
 * `git clone https://github.com/nasa/fprime`
+* The path of your copy of your repo will henceforth be referred to as `<path/to/fprime/checkout>`

 ### Installing python3